-Transnationalism offers an analytical vantage point to further our comparative and historical research on constructions of the multicultural nation, avoiding the essentialising pitfalls of studies of ‘race relations’ and ‘ethnic communities’.
-It assists our historical enquiries by enabling us to study imperialism, post-colonialism and cosmopolitanism ‘in reverse’, contesting simplistic conceptions of cultural power as plain domination, or cultural change as reducible to technological innovation.
+Transnationalism offers an analytical vantage point to further our comparative and historical research on national multicultures, avoiding the essentialising pitfalls of studies of ‘race relations’ and ‘ethnic communities’.
+It assists our historical enquiries by enabling us to study imperialism, post-colonialism and cosmopolitanism ‘in reverse’, contesting simplistic conceptions of cultural or media power as plain domination, or cultural change as reducible to technological innovation.

 Cosmopolitanism is increasingly important in debates about nations, human rights, and global citizenship.
 Critiques of methodological nationalism call for a cosmopolitan sociology.
 We bring together biographical and qualitative methods, with forms of quantitative and institutional analysis to investigate the politics, aesthetics and ethics of invisible and emergent cosmopolitanisms.
 We mobilise multiple, multimodal points of entry into understanding the complexity of national, diasporic and transnational identities and cultures as they evolve over time, place and space.

 Convergence provides a lens through which we analyse the rapidly eroding distinctions between national and transnational media platforms, devices, forms of content and information, and the bodies, identities and social practices that help constitute and frame them.

 We argue that while convergence is radically changing the character of the social, it is not without precedent, and must be theorized in its social and historical contexts.
 Using a range of methods rooted in biographical, narrative, quantitative, anthropological, documentary and historical analysis we analyse how converged digital media, culture and transnational communication networks, regulative regimes and forms of cultural and expressive work, play crucial roles in the production, circulation and consumption of the (trans)national.